janmonschke/janmonschke.github.com/content/blog/2020-06-02-wedding-website/index.md

 - no server
 - Building the interface

+As I wrote in my weeknotes, I recently got married.
+We initially planned to get married in 2020 but the pandemic situation did not allow us to celebrate with more than just the close family.
+So we moved the bigger celebration to 2021.
+Still smaller than originally planned but as safe as we could make it.
+And we had a blast! 🎉

+However, this is not what this post is about.
+This post is about why and how we build our own RSVP and room booking system for our wedding website.

-## Why Firebase?
+## Why we built our own website

+So why did we build our own wedding website instead of going with one of the plenty providers out there that come with RSVP modules, hundreds of templates and features like a wedding registry?
+To be fair, we could have probably used one of those providers but we had a hard time finding one that offered all the modules we wanted:

+1) Our guests should be able to give us a virtual RSVP and tell us the names of their plus one(s).
+We could manage this list ourselves in Excel and let guests reply via mail but this creates a lot of organisational overhead for us.
+Most providers offered this feature but we had some special requirements.
+We also wanted to ask for our guest's dietary requirements (some providers allow this) and if they wanted to book a seat on the bus to the venue.
+You see, our venue was in the middle of nowhere in Brandenburg with no public transport and the vast majority of our guests don't own cars.
+None of the providers offers this functionality.
+2) The wedding venue came with a bunch of accommodation options and we wanted guests to be able to reserve them themselves.
+Again, this is something that we could have managed in Excel.
+However, given that we did not have enough rooms for all guests at the venue directly and plenty of different kinds of rooms, this would've meant a lot of back and forth communication.
+Some providers offer a module to book a room but we found them to be very inflexible.
+E.g we had some "room" types they simply didn't offer.
+We had plenty of tent spots and also parking spots for camper vans.
+Or some rooms offered optional breakfast wheter others did not.
+And yes, camping at a wedding is a thing  ... at least amongst our group of friends 😅
+3) We wanted to offer the website in French, German and English to make sure we were as inclusive as possible to our guests.
+This feature was lacking for pretty much all providers.
+4) We did not want to manage e-mails and Excel files.
+The database of the website should be the source of truth and we should be able to get an overview of people's answers and bookings easily with custom dashboards.

+## What tech to use

-I could have deployed my own database and server for this project but I decided to go with Firebase for several reasons.
-First of all, it saved me a lot of time because I did not have to set up the database and the server and it comes with many features.
-It allowed me to fully focus on building the website and not to worry about the backend side of things.
+I could have deployed my own database and server for this project but I decided to go with a static preact site hosted on netlify with Firebase as the data store.
+There are several reasons for this:

+- This setup saved a lot of time because I didn't have to manage/setup a database- nor an application server.
+It allowed me to fully focus on building the website and not to worry about running the backend of things.

-Secondly, it comes with authentication built right in.
-And that was probably the most important reason for me because I really did not want to have to write a super secure and battle-tested authentication system that stores all my relative's and my friend's passwords.
-Sure, I could have used an open source project for this, but then I would have still needed to spend time on that and then we would be back at my first point for using Firebase: not having to build a backend system.
+- Firebase comes with authentication built right in.
+This was probably the most important reason for me.
+I really did not want to have to write a super-secure™ and battle-tested™ authentication system that stores all my relative's and my friend's passwords.
+Sure, I could have used a module for this, but then I would have still needed to spend time setting that up, making sure there are no security issues, updating it frequently.
+Which brings me back to the previous point: I did not want to have to run the servers.

-Thirdly, Firebase offers Cloud Firestore, a real-time database.
-At first this might sound like a nice gimmick and nothing more but this feature was crucial for me to build a room booking service for our guests without a server 🤯.
+- Firebase offers Cloud Firestore, a real-time database.
+At first this might sound like a nice gimmick.
+However, this feature was key to building the room-booking service for our guests. 🤯.

-On top of all that, you get these features for free for small websites and their documentation gets you up to speed super quickly!
+- [Netlify's deployments](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/) and [deploy previews](https://www.netlify.com/blog/2016/07/20/introducing-deploy-previews-in-netlify/) are so super easy to set up, it feels like cheating!

+- Net

 ## Using Firebase's Authentication module